 One of the things I liked about Zootopia was that it wasn’t a reboot or sequel.
 I enjoyed the story that had many of the best classic Disney elements, but still seemed fresh.
+The hat tips to the Monorail (above) and Skyway (below) were nice touches.
 Here are stories, videos and art work that shows the artistic and technical work that went into this movie.

 Zootopia is a world where humans don’t exist.
 It’s a big, crowded metropolis where anthropomorphic animals drive cars, fight crime, eat ice cream and ride trains.
 Prey and predators of varying shapes and sizes coexist in harmony until their prejudices get in the way.

 The team comprising directors, engineers and animators spent about eight months studying animals.
 They went to San Diego’s Safari Park, Disney’s Animal Kingdom and all the way to Kenya to observe their movements and mannerisms.
 But to make the characters look like their real-world counterparts, they needed an up close and personal look.
 The crew ended up at a Natural History Museum, where they studied fur under a microscope and even brought in lighting setups to see how the strands reacted to light.

 Simulating the texture and density of animal fur is a daunting task for any animation studio.
 The last time Disney worked on a furry character was in Bolt, eight years ago.
 While the studio managed to create a soft, white layer of fluffiness on the superhero dog, the same tools wouldn’t work for the 800,000 mammal variants in Zootopia.